Marko-Obradovic/azure-notes/azure-notes.md

 Everything on Azure Marketplace is certified and compliant with Azure policies and standards.

 ### Compare the pricing calculator and the Total Cost of Ownership (TCO) Calculator
-_The Total Cost of Ownership (TCO) calculator has been retired._
+_The Total Cost of Ownership (TCO) calculator has been retired.
+Microsoft recommends using Azure Migrate business case for what TCO does, but this exam will test on TCO so learn that for now._

+Pricing Calculator: "Gets pricing when you know exactly what you need in Azure, or want to look up pricing for the resources you know about."
-The pricing calculator provides an estimated cost for provisioning resources in Azure.
+> The pricing calculator provides an estimated cost for provisioning resources in Azure.

 Capabilities:
 - Estimate cost for individual resources